gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 Adding unit tests was trivial in Rust compared to C++ and as a result people would write a lot more of them.
 Built-in support for tests is expected in 2024 by developers.
 I don't think one single C++ test was written during this rewrite, now that I think of it.

-Everyone was really happy with the tooling, even though having to first do `rustup target add ...` before cross-compiling tripped up a few people, since in Go that's done automatically behind the scenes (I think one difference is that Go compiles everything from source and so does not need to downloed pre-compiled blobs?).
+Everyone was really satisfied with the tooling, even though having to first do `rustup target add ...` before cross-compiling tripped up a few people, since in Go that's done automatically behind the scenes (I think one difference is that Go compiles everything from source and so does not need to downloed pre-compiled blobs?).

 Everyone also had an easy time with their text editor/IDE, Rust is ubiquitous enough now that every editor will have support for it.